-Our journal operates an open peer review system, where the authors and the reviewers are aware of the names and affiliations of the authors.
+Our journal operates an closed peer review system, where the authors and the reviewers are not aware of the names and affiliations of the authors.

 Submitted manuscripts will generally be reviewed by two or more experts who will be asked to evaluate whether the manuscript is scientifically sound and coherent, whether it duplicates already published work, and whether or not the manuscript is sufficiently clear for publication.
 The Editors will reach a decision based on these reports and, where necessary, they will consult with members of the Editorial Board.

 Submission to first decision: within 10 days

 Submission to acceptance: approx. 62 days